If an adaptation of a series is popular, it will leave its stamp on subsequent adaptations

 - The movie introduced a drug that Bruce Banner had designed to control Hulk-Outs.
 Though it proved ineffective on Banner, Nick Fury discovered that it could be easily used to create a Faux Death effect on normal people.
 This drug (with the same origin!) later appeared in All-New Invaders.

-- After becoming the new Captain America, Sam Wilson was redesigned and given a new costume that incorporates his red goggles from his outfit in Captain America: The Winter Soldier.
+- After becoming the new Captain America, Sam Wilson was redesigned and given a new costume that incorporates his red goggles and wing-pack from Captain America: The Winter Soldier.

 - The Spider-Cycle from the Ultimate Spider-Man cartoon appeared in an Imagine Spot in issue #200 of the Ultimate Spider-Man comic.